Sam Foley

-A former Republic of Ireland youth international, he began his career at Cheltenham Town, and though he played on loan at Bath City he left Cheltenham in 2008 without making a first team appearance.
+A former Republic of Ireland youth international, he began his career at Cheltenham Town.
+Though he played on loan at Bath City, he left Cheltenham in 2008 without making a first-team appearance.
 He then spent a year with Kidderminster Harriers, who in turn loaned him on to Redditch United and Newport County.
-He joined Newport in June 2009, and helped them to win the Conference South title in 2009–10 and to the 2012 FA Trophy Final.
-He returned to the English Football League with Yeovil Town in July 2012, and played in the club's 2013 League One play-off final victory that took them into the Championship.
-He lost his first team place in the 2013–14 season and joined Shrewsbury Town on loan, before winning Yeovil's Player of the Year award in the 2014–15 season as the club dropped into League Two.
-He joined Port Vale in June 2015, and left after two seasons to join Northampton Town in May 2017, where he would remain for another two seasons.
-He joined Scottish club St Mirren in August 2019 and was named as the club's Player of the Year for the 2019–20 season.
+He joined Newport in June 2009 and helped them to win the Conference South title in 2009–10 and to the 2012 FA Trophy final.
+He returned to the English Football League with Yeovil Town in July 2012.
+He played in the club's 2013 League One play-off final victory that took them into the Championship.
+He lost his first-team place in the 2013–14 season and joined Shrewsbury Town on loan before winning Yeovil's Player of the Year award in the 2014–15 season as the club dropped into League Two.
+He joined Port Vale in June 2015 and left after two seasons to join Northampton Town in May 2017, where he would remain for another two seasons.
+He joined Scottish club St Mirren in August 2019 and was named the club's Player of the Year for the 2019–20 season.
 He spent the second half of the 2020–21 season at Motherwell, before returning to England with Tranmere Rovers in July 2021.
 He joined Barrow in July 2022.

 Career

 Early career

 Foley signed a two-year professional contract with Cheltenham Town in 2006.
-However he spent much of time at Whaddon Road out injured with osteitis pubis and never made a first team appearance for the "Robins".
-He spent part of the 2007–08 season on loan at Conference South Bath City, and scored two goals in seven appearances for the "Romans".
+However, he spent much of time at Whaddon Road out injured with osteitis pubis and never made a first-team appearance for the "Robins".
+He spent part of the 2007–08 season on loan at Conference South Bath City.
+He scored two goals in seven appearances for the "Romans".

 In August 2008 he signed a one-year contract with Kidderminster Harriers after impressing manager Mark Yates during a trial spell.
 He was sent out on loan to Conference North side Redditch United in October 2008.
 He scored two goals in seven games and "Reds" manager Gary Whild wanted an extended loan spell, but Foley was recalled to Kidderminster in December.
 He went on to spend the second half of the 2008–09 season on loan at Conference South club Newport County, scoring four goals in 14 appearances.
-He left Aggborough without making a first team appearance for the Harriers after rejecting the offer of a new contract.
+He left Aggborough without making a first-team appearance for the Harriers after rejecting a new contract offer.